trusz/rapid-compose/Readme.md

 Clone the repo and execute the `make install` command.

+Or download the binary from the releases.
+The binary is for MacOS only.

 ## Usage

 Go into a folder where there is a `docker-compose` file and execute `rc`